apmckinlay/insidesuneido/index.md

 Currently (2018) jSuneido is used to parse to an AST which is then used by Suneido code to generate JavaScript.

 [Precedence Climbing Expression Parsing](https://thesoftwarelife.blogspot.com/2018/10/precedence-climbing-expression-parsing.html)

+## Byte Code

+**jSuneido**

+Uses Java byte code.

+**cSuneido**

+Uses every possible byte value.
+This makes the code compact but it means more complicated interpreter dispatch.

+**gSuneido**

+Does not pack any options or arguments into the op codes.
+This simplified the interpreter.
+It also means there are lots of byte codes available, allowing specialized op codes for things like for-in.

 ## Interpreter